 Visit the old Balaclava estate and take time to explore the world-renowned Pamplemousses Gardens, which house an impressive collection of indigenous and exotic plants, including the talipot palm that flowers once every sixty years, and a group of tortoises, some over 100-years old.
 Set out on foot in the Black Gorges National Park to explore virgin forest and see wild monkeys.

 On the west coast, surf the big waves created by giant ocean swells that break around Tamarin.
-In the shadow of the Riviere Noire Mountains, the beaches here are good and the swimming in a protected lagoon is excellent.
+In the shadow of the Riviere Noire Mountains, the beaches here are superb and the swimming in a protected lagoon is excellent.
 The village of Chamarel in the south west is home to the island's highest waterfall and some spectacularly coloured dunes, made up of seven different shades of volcanic rock.

 Away from the main island, visit Ile aux Cerfs, off the east coast, to relax on Mauritius' best beach and enjoy some world-class watersports.